Musique

 back to the late Romantic era symphonies and tone poems of classical

-masters such as Strauss, Berlioz, Mahler, etc. Blenner‘s
+masters such as Strauss, Berlioz, Mahler, etc. Blenner‘s compositions

-of musical expression.
+musical expression.
 But where Vangelis delves into darker territory

 with oblique idiosyncrasies, the Frenchmans gesture stays close